 - Currency appreciates 0.04% in inter-bank market

-The Pakistani rupee witnessed a slight recovery against the US dollar to settle at 306.98 in the inter-bank market on Wednesday.
+The Pakistani rupee registered a minor gain against the US dollar, appreciating 0.04% in the inter-bank market on Tuesday.

 As per the State Bank of Pakistan (SBP), the rupee settled at 283.92, a gain of Re0.11.

 A day earlier, the rupee had settled at 284.03 against the dollar in the inter-bank market, a decline of Re2.32 or 0.82%.